Hot Fudge: Sketches and characters

+Chuck E. Cheese's Pizza Time Theatre

+For a short time in 1983, animatronic stage shows featuring the Hot Fudge characters appeared in Pizza Time Theatre restaurants in cases where a new location couldn't receive the Chuck E. Cheese branded band in time.
+This stage show was removed from all of the locations that had it in 1984.

+This stage show was installed in the Clawson, MI, Warren, MI, Okemos, MI, Warwick, RI, Danvers, MA, and Ann Arbor, MI locations.
+Most locations renamed the characters based on local voting.
+Seymore was able to be interactive with guests, having a employee puppeteer him from backstage.

 2007 reunion special

 On Wednesday, December 5, 2007, Detroit PBS member station WTVS presented a 90-minute reunion special, featuring the original cast, including Larry and Seymour.
 The special featured memories of the program interspersed with clips from the series.
 A rerun of the episode was aired on December 14, 2007.